(Image shows a jar of Nescafe, kettle and two mugs)

 Adding the hot water before the milk

 For the love of God, when making a white coffee, please mix the milk and coffee together first.
-Dissolving the granules of coffee into the milk means they won’t feel scared when the hot water is poured from the kettle.
-Frightened coffee equals yucky coffee and a ruined day, so please protect your coffee’s emotional well-being with a milky blanket.
+Dissolving the coffee granules into the milk means they won’t feel scared when the hot water is poured from the kettle.
+Frightened coffee equals yucky coffee and a ruined day, so please protect your coffee’s physical and emotional well-being with a milky blanket.

 Using white sugar